MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 The recommendation **right-size Azure Data Explorer clusters for optimal cost** is given to a cluster whose size or VM SKU aren't cost-optimized.
 This recommendation is based on parameters such as its data capacity, CPU and ingestion utilization during the past week.
 You can reduce costs by resizing to the recommended cluster configuration using [scale-down](manage-cluster-vertical-scaling.md) and [scale-in](manage-cluster-horizontal-scaling.md).

-It's recommended to use [optimized autoscale configuration](manage-cluster-horizontal-scaling.md#optimized-autoscale).
-If you're using optimized autoscale and you see the size recommendation on your cluster, either your current VM SKU or the optimized autoscale minimum and maximum instance count boundaries aren't optimized.
-The recommended instance count should be included in your defined boundaries.
+Using the [optimized autoscale configuration](manage-cluster-horizontal-scaling.md#optimized-autoscale) is recommended.
+If you're using optimized autoscale and you see a size recommendation on your cluster, either your current VM SKU or the optimized autoscale minimum and maximum instance count boundaries aren't optimized.
+The recommended instance count should be included in your boundary definitions.
 For more information, see [VM SKUs](manage-cluster-choose-sku.md) and [pricing](https://azure.microsoft.com/pricing/details/data-explorer/).

 > [!TIP]
 > The optimized autoscale configuration doesn’t change the instance count immediately.
-For instant changes, use [manual scale](manage-cluster-horizontal-scaling.md#manual-scale) to reset the recommended instance count, and then enable the optimized autoscale for future optimization.
+For immediate changes, use [manual scale](manage-cluster-horizontal-scaling.md#manual-scale) to reset the recommended instance count, and then enable the optimized autoscale for future optimization.

 #### Reduce cache for Azure Data Explorer tables

 The **reduce Azure Data Explorer table cache period for cluster cost optimization** recommendation is given for a cluster that can reduce its table's [cache policy](kusto/management/cachepolicy.md).
 This recommendation is based on the query look-back period during the past 30 days.
-You can view the top 40 tables per database in terms of potential cache savings.
+To see where savings are possible, you can view the most relevant 40 tables per database for potential cache savings.
 This recommendation is only offered if the cluster can scale-in or scale-down after a cache policy change.
 Advisor checks if the cluster is "bounded by data", meaning the cluster has low CPU and low ingestion utilization, but because of high data capacity the cluster can't scale-in or scale-down.

 #### Delete unused storage artifacts